decred/dcrdocs/docs/advanced/deleting-your-wallet.md

 There are a few reasons you might need to delete your wallet.

 * You need to restore your wallet from seed.
-* You do not have the seed any more and want to make a new wallet.
+* You do not have the seed anymore and want to make a new wallet.
 * You want to remove the wallet from a particular computer.

 First you need to find the dcrwallet application directory which varies by platform.